xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-29-arm-none-eabi-gcc-v8-3-1-1-1-released.md

 **8-2019-q3-update** release from July 10, 2019 and it is based on the `gcc-arm-none-eabi-8-2019-q3-update-src.tar.bz2` source invariant.

-For more details see the original ARM release text files:
+For more details see the original Arm release text files:

 - `distro-info/arm-readme.txt`
 - `distro-info/arm-release.txt`